Cybersecurity and the False Claims Act

 - Representing a global technology company in connection with an FCA investigation run jointly by DOJ’s Civil Fraud Section, the U.S. Attorney for the Eastern District of California, and the California Attorney General’s Office.
 The investigation concerns compliance with cybersecurity requirements in an $800 million government contract and related government contracts.

-- Representing the Chief Information Security Officer of a company which recently settled an FCA Civil Cyber-Fraud Initiative matter initiated by a qui tam complaint regarding the company’s compliance with a state-level cybersecurity contract.
+- Represented the Chief Information Security Officer of a company which recently settled an FCA Civil Cyber-Fraud Initiative matter initiated by a qui tam complaint regarding the company’s compliance with a state-level cybersecurity contract.

-- Representing a space technology provider with contracts with the Department of Defense, NASA, and other federal agencies in myriad cybersecurity-related matters, including an FCA Civil Cyber-Fraud Initiative qui tam matter involving allegations that the company misrepresented its compliance with cybersecurity requirements in certain government contracts.
+- Represented a space technology provider with contracts with the Department of Defense, NASA, and other federal agencies in myriad cybersecurity-related matters, including an FCA Civil Cyber-Fraud Initiative qui tam matter involving allegations that the company misrepresented its compliance with cybersecurity requirements in certain government contracts.
 Conducted an external cybersecurity assessment of the company’s NIST SP 800-171 and CMMC compliance.

 Insights